BernhardPosselt/backendsec/presentation.md

 * Remove executable bits from uploads (644)
 * Set the correct content type when serving the file
 * Disallow SVG (JavaScript can be embedded) and HTML
-* Use a separate static content server and domain
 * [http://nullcandy.com/php-image-upload-security-how-not-to-do-it/](http://nullcandy.com/php-image-upload-security-how-not-to-do-it/)
 --